jamesmillerio/hugo.jamesmillerio.github.io/content/post/the.amazon.aws.iot.button.md

 This was the part that seemed a little unpolished for me.
 With the Dash button, the wifi is configured through the Amazon app and is a pretty seemless process if I remember correctly.
 With the AWS IoT button though, it's a bit different.
 Not unlike many other IoT devices that require internet connectivity, the button creates its own wifi network that you have to connect to with another device.

-Before you even get to that point though, you have to set up your Lambda function within the AWS management console and grab some assorted information (including a certification and private key) to plug into the button's set up page.
+Before you even get to that point though, you have to set up your Lambda function within the AWS management console and grab some assorted information (including a certificate and private key) to plug into the button's set up page.
 This part was a little cumbersome, but not too terrible.

 Once you've done that, you are instructed to connect to the device's wifi network and pull up a webpage using the IP of the device to configure it.
 It looks like this: